 Greater Yellow-headed Vulture in flight by P. E Hart, Attribution-ShareAlike License, https://www.flickr.com/photos/pehart/

-Palm-nut Vulture by Charlesjsharp, Creative Commons Attribution-ShareAlike International license, https://commons.wikimedia.org/wiki/File:Palm_nut_vulture_(Gypohierax_angolensis)_in_flight.jpg
+Palm-nut Vulture by Charlesjsharp, Creative Commons Attribution-ShareAlike International license [right-click to open in a new tab], https://commons.wikimedia.org/wiki/File:Palm_nut_vulture_(Gypohierax_angolensis)_in_flight.jpg

 Peregrine in a fast dive, by C&C Saladin downloaded with permission from “C&C Ohio Peregrine Page” https://www.facebook.com/ChadandChrisOhioPeregrinePage?fref=ts